Mehran1383/Network_Simulation/README.md

 ## How to Run
 Install [Cisco Packet Tracer](https://www.netacad.com/courses/packet-tracer) and then simply open the [netlab_project.pkt](netlab_project.pkt).
 The whole network is in working condition.
 You can check it by sending a packet from one system to another or through using the PING command in the Cisco Packet Tracer.

+## Prepared for
+Network lab at Isfahan University of Technology